RalfDetzler/media-importer/README.md

 # media-importer
-Smart import of media files from portable devices to the users windows photo library
+Smart import of media files from portable devices to the users windows photo library.
+**Experimental** Not yet ready

 Smart import of media files from
   * phones, connected via USB (MTD device)